thebitmonk/send_post_api/docs/AccountdomainStatApi.md

-Get All Aggregated Provider Stats for a Domain <br>
+Get All Aggregated Provider Stats for a Domain

 ### Example
 ```javascript